IObundle/iob-soc-tester/README.md

 # Repository moved

-### The new Tester contents along with up-to-date instructions and an example System Under Test are available at the [IOb-SoC-SUT](https://github.com/IObundle/iob-soc-sut) repository.
+### The new Tester contents along with up-to-date instructions and an example System Under Test (SUT) are available at the [IOb-SoC-SUT](https://github.com/IObundle/iob-soc-sut) repository.

 # Brief development history